Princely states of Pakistan

 At the time of the withdrawal of British forces from the subcontinent on 15 August 1947, West Pakistan was less than half of its ultimate size.
-It took a year of negotiations and accidents to bring the princely states into Pakistan, and a long process of integration followed.
+The States were incorporated following a year of negotiations and interventions.

 Options of the Princes

 With the withdrawal of the British from the Indian subcontinent, in 1947, the Indian Independence Act provided that the hundreds of princely states which had existed alongside but outside British India were released from all their subsidiary alliances and other treaty obligations to the British, while at the same time the British withdrew from their treaty obligations to defend the states and keep the peace.
 The rulers were left to decide whether to accede to one of the newly independent states of India or Pakistan (both formed initially from the British possessions) or to remain independent outside both.
 As stated by Sardar Patel at a press conference in January 1948, "As you are all aware, on the lapse of Paramountcy every Indian State became a separate independent entity."

 Only two rulers acceded to Pakistan in the first month of its independence, August 1947, while the others considered what to do, but most of those states with a Muslim majority population had acceded to Pakistan within a year, prompted in several cases by the Indo-Pakistani War of 1947.

 The Instruments of Accession made available for the rulers to sign transferred only limited powers to the Dominion of Pakistan, namely external relations, defence, and communications; in most cases signing was believed to leave the states in the position they had under the suzerainty of the British Crown.
 The Wali of Swat commented that the states' accession "did not change very much".
 However, within a generation all of the princely states had lost their internal autonomy.
-The last to fall were Hunza and Nagar, in October 1974.
+The last to be annexed were Hunza and Nagar, in October 1974.